Obviously microgreens placed under a light source grow more vigorous than without light.

 Editor Update:

 I have published more recent articles on microgreen lights.
 All of the articles are listed below.
-Lights are constantly changing, it's a growing business.
+Lights are constantly changing; it’s a growing business.
 I plan on keeping up with all the changes.
 So check back often.

 Choosing Lights for Microgreens: Episode 026 of the Microgreens Podcast